-What is a resource library:
+What is a WordPress Blog Resource Library?

-This resource library may be free or people may make payments to access it.
-Depends solely on your goal.
-Though I have never come across a paid resource library used as an option.
+A resource library may be free or can be subscription-based, that is people may make payments to access your resource library page.

 What is an Email List?